luisa-carrer/luisa-carrer.github.io/research.md

-<h1 style="font-size:16px;font-family: Times New Roman">A Welfare Analysis of Family Policy: Lessons From a Large Childcare Reform in Canada</h1>
+<h1 class="line-spacing" style="font-size:16px;font-family: Times New Roman">A Welfare Analysis of Family Policy: Lessons From a Large Childcare Reform in Canada</h1>
 <p class="line-spacing" style="font-size:13px;font-family: Times New Roman">joint with <a href="https://www.sebastienmontpetit.com/en/"><u>Sébastien Montpetit</u></a> (Toulouse School of Economics) and <a href="https://sites.google.com/view/pierreloupbeauregard/"><u>Pierre-Loup Beauregard</u></a> (University of British Columbia)</p>

 ---